 The fast stretch

 Our last swim was leading up to a small stone weir and Scott and Roger both caught chub quite quickly before I had another grayling just before the float went over the weir!
-While we were there a young lad came down and tried crossing the river by the weir, he got up to his waist before turing back, and he was only wearing jeans and trainers!, strange lot these Taunton youngsters!
+While we were there a young lad came down and tried crossing the river by the weir, he got up to his waist before turning back, and he was only wearing jeans and trainers!, strange lot these Taunton youngsters!
 I finished with a small trout before we decided to call it day.

 Another cracking day (definitely better than being at work!) and we caught loads of fish including 9 grayling, chub, dace, trout, salmon parr and minnows.
 I’d even dug out my old Avon scales (remember them?) hoping I might catch a 1lb+ grayling to set a new pb but the biggest fish we’d had was Scotty’s first chub, still it gives me an excuse to come back again next season!